Kingjohneycodey/Kingjohneycodey/README.md

 - Location: Port Harcourt, Nigeria
 - Industry Experience: 4+ years
 - Education: Studying for Bachelor of Science in Software Engineering

+## Projects
+- 🌐 I have built web solutions for various clients, creating responsive and user-friendly websites that meet their specific needs.
+- 🌱 Additionally, I have worked on different ecommerce and management systems for schools, offices, businesses and large companies.
+- I have also worked on open source projects for the benefit of the society.

 ## Skills